 As college counselors, we commit to delivering our services with a high standard of college counseling ethics.
 Think about it: You are trusting us with your child’s future.
 You need an advisor with integrity to make sure that everything is done properly.
 That’s why college counseling ethics are so important.

 We subscribe to, and abide by, the National Association for College Admission Counseling’s (NACAC) NACAC’s Code of Ethics and Professional Practices.
-Their values – and our values – are professionalism, collaboration, trust, education, fairness and equity, and social responsibility.
+Their values – and our values – are professionalism, collaboration, trust, education, fairness and equity, and reducing student stress.
 These are the guiding principles we follow.

-Each of our college counselors is a member of at least two national college admissions organizations.
-We take our professional memberships very seriously, attending conferences, webinars and keeping up-to-date on college admissions information.
+Each of our college counselors is a member of at least one nationally-recognized college admissions organization.
+We take our professional memberships very seriously, attending conferences and webinars, touring colleges and keeping up-to-date on college admissions information.

 We think these Ethical Guideposts for Independent Educational Consultants, by Independent Educational Consultants Association (IECA) Executive Director Mark Sklarow, are important as well, and we abide by them.